RAHUL-6618/ML-Volatility-Predictor-A-Financial-Risk-Analytics-Dashboard/README.md

 ---

 ##  Overview
-The goal of this project is to provide a reliable forecast of a stock's **short-term volatility**, a key measure of risk for investors and analysts.
+The goal of this project is to provide a reliable forecast of a stock's **short term volatility**, a key measure of risk for investors and analysts.
-The solution uses **historical market data** to train a machine learning model, which is then served through a **user-friendly web interface**.
+The solution uses **historical market data** to train a machine learning model, which is then served through a **user friendly web interface**.

 ###  Core Components
 - **Data Engineering** → Sourcing, cleaning, and transforming raw financial data